 - Sustainable Communities: local and regional food systems, social capital, social networks, sustainability measures

-The primary objective of this project has been to examine the impacts of food system localization on local economies, farm profitability, production practices, and health.
-Long term research questions ask: How are consumer values and behaviors impacting the characteristics of the local food system?
+The objective of this project is to examine the impacts of food system localization on local economies, farm profitability, production practices, and health.
+Research questions ask: How are consumer values and behaviors impacting the characteristics of the local food system?
 How are changes in demand for local food affecting production practices, farm profitability, the distribution networks, and the health of local communities?
 What have been the impacts of the 2004 Tobacco Buyout in the region?
 What are the unintended consequences of localizing food production and consumption?
 Can consumer demand change the food system (increase sustainable production, change policy, decrease obesity and increase health, modify food distribution)?

-- Collated and assessed all existing data on the food and farming economy of the region and identified missing baseline data.
+Collate and assess all existing data on the food and farming economy of the region and identify missing baseline data.
 ASAP has collected data annually since 2002 from local farms and businesses.

-- Conducted an in depth analysis of the 2002 and 2007 Agricultural Census Data to assess the impact of the 2004 Tobacco Buyout on agriculture.
+Conduct an indepth analysis of the 2000 and 2007 Agricultural Census Data to assess the impact of the 2004 Tobacco Buyout on agriculture.

-- Conducted interviews with 'panels' of farmers, buyers, and decision makers to baseline and measure changes over time.
+Conduct interviews with 'panels' of farmers, buyers, and decision makers during each year of the project to baseline and measure changes over time.

-- Conducted a consumer survey to measure consumer values and purchasing practices.
+Conduct consumer surveys/interviews to measure consumer values and purchasing practices.